awslabs/damo/USAGE.md

 memory address spaces monitoring case.

-Users can specify full DAMON parameters at once in json format, by passing the json string of a path to a file containing the json string.
+Users can specify full DAMON parameters at once in json format, by passing the json string or a path to a file containing the json string.
 Refer to "Full DAMON Parameters Update" section below for the detail of the concept, and "`damo fmt_json`" section below for the format of the json input.